★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★

 EU Fundamental Rights Agency

-Collaboration on research, data, and evidence-based advocacy — providing a scientific foundation for policy recommendations on defender protection and transnational repression.
+Evidence-based collaboration providing scientific foundation for policy recommendations on defender protection.

 Judicial